How to select a new ERP system? Any tips?

 Technology: Advanced technologies continue to emerge and elevate many of the benefits an ERP system can provide.
 The cloud, artificial intelligence (AI) and, more specifically, machine learning can all improve business processes; provide deeper, more predictive analysis and insights; and enable a personalized experience, among other benefits.
 Some systems may also support Internet of Things (IoT) devices, such as sensors and cameras that feed information back to the ERP; blockchain, for conducting transactions and the transparent flow of data; and augmented reality.

 Customization: The need to customize will depend on the complexities of your business processes — and even if you don’t need it at the time of ERP selection, it may become important as the business grows.
-It may also guide the type of cloud deployment selected: single tenant vs. multitenant.
-The former allows for more customization because the ERP is dedicated to just one company, rather than shared as in the latter model.
+It may also guide the type of cloud deployment selected.

 - Business Requirements